-The information above was last checked on 9/26/22.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train to Amsterdam from Berlin before travelling.
+The information above was last checked on 5/17/23.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train from Berlin to Amsterdam before travelling.

 The government of Germany has imposed these measures to reduce the spread of COVID-19:

-Last checked on 10/1/22.
-Remember to check the latest COVID-19 travel safety regulations for your train to Berlin from Amsterdam closer to your date of departure here.
+Last checked on 5/25/23.
+Please check the latest COVID-19 travel safety regulations closer to the travel date of your train to Berlin from Amsterdam.

-When departing from Berlin, you have various train station options to start your journey from including Berlin Hbf, Berlin Spandau and Berlin Südkreuz.
-When arriving in Amsterdam, you can end your trip in train stations like Amsterdam Centraal, Amsterdam Sloterdijk and Amsterdam Amstel.
+When taking a train from Berlin, you have a couple of train stations you can depart from including Berlin Hbf, Berlin Spandau and Berlin Südkreuz.
+When you arrive in Amsterdam, your train can arrive in train stations including Amsterdam Centraal, Amsterdam Sloterdijk and Amsterdam Amstel.

-Omio customers book a train from Berlin Hbf to Amsterdam Centraal most frequently for this route.
+Omio customers travelling this route book their trains from Berlin Hbf to Amsterdam Centraal.